 - Some more advanced inputs may require an external encoder to work on Vimeo.

 - You can find the option to share your screen here as well.

 As your event proceeds, the preview player will serve as your setup area.
 When you select a scene, it will appear here allowing you to review the scene’s appearance before clicking Send to stream, which will then push that scene to the stream output and your audience will see it live.

 Any graphics attached to the selected scene will have a “Show/Hide” button below the preview player.
 For example, if you are a speaker and your camera is in the active scene, clicking Show lower third will display a lower third graphic with your name and title.
 Hide lower third will take it out of the player.

 Below is the preview where you can choose a scene’s layout from a set of predefined layouts templates.
 We support 18 different templates.

 By default, the selected layout type is “auto-layout.”
 This layout automates the live event to continue setting the layout on the broadcaster’s behalf.

 Each layout has numbered “drop zones” which represent places where you can drop a piece of content.
-You can drag and drop guest speakers, images, and slides from the content panel into a drop zone.
+You can drag and drop guest speakers, images, videos, and slides from the content panel into a drop zone.
 If another piece of content already exists in the target drop zone, the live event will “swap” the pieces of content between the two drop zones.

-Note: The videos and screen-sharing are not yet supported in layouts.
+⚠️Note: Screen-sharing is not yet supported in layouts.
 These content types will continue taking over the entire layout.

 Below the layouts is where you can add and manage your event’s scenes.
 This is where you will determine what will be shown in your event.